Evernote/evernote-sdk-ios/README.md

 ### Use EvernoteNoteStore and EvernoteUserStore for asynchronous calls to the Evernote API.

 Both EvernoteNoteStore and EvernoteUserStore have a convenience constructor that uses the shared EvernoteSession.
-All calls are asynchronous, occuring on a background GCD queue.
+All API calls are asynchronous, occurring on a background GCD queue.
 You provide the success and failure callback blocks.
 E.g.,

     EvernoteNoteStore *noteStore = [EvernoteNoteStore noteStore];